AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-on24-as-a-launchpoint-service.md

 # Add ON24 as a LaunchPoint Service {#add-on-as-a-launchpoint-service}

-Marketo manages&nbsp;your ON24 webinar registration and attendance.
+Marketo manages your ON24 webinar registration and attendance.

 >[!NOTE]
 >